hyperledger/bevel/docs/source/example/supplychain.md

     - For Quorum, no smart contracts need to be deployed beforehand.

 ## Deploying the supplychain-app
-When having completed the Prerequisites and setup guide, deploy the supplychain app by executing the following command:
+When having completed the Prerequisites and setup guide, deploy the supplychain app by executing the following command from [bevel-samples repository](https://github.com/hyperledger/bevel-samples):

 `ansible-playbook examples/supplychain-app/configuration/deploy-supplychain-app.yaml -e "@/path/to/application/network.yaml"`

 ## Testing/validating the supplychain-app
 For testing the application, there are API tests included.
-For instructions on how to set this up, follow the `README.md` [here](https://github.com/hyperledger/bevel/tree/main/examples/supplychain-app/tests).
+For instructions on how to set this up, follow the `README.md` [here](https://github.com/hyperledger/bevel-samples/tree/main/examples/supplychain-app/tests).